 - Contact Info

-In 2003, Rutgers law students voted overwhelmingly in favor of establishing a Loan Repayment Assistance Program (LRAP) to provide financial assistance to help defray law school debt obligations for law school graduates choosing lower paid public interest and public service careers.
+In 2003, Rutgers law students voted overwhelmingly in favor of establishing a Loan Repayment Assistance Program (LRAP) to provide financial assistance to help defray law school debt obligations for law school graduates choosing a long-term committment to lower paid public interest and public service employment.

 We define public interest work broadly.
-All graduates employed in full-time positions with legal services and other non-profit legal services organizations, and with local, county, state or federal governmental entities are eligible for our LRAP.
+All graduates employed in full-time positions with legal services and other non-profit legal services organizations, and with local, county, state or federal governmental entities are eligible to apply to our LRAP.
 A judicial clerkship is not qualifying employment.
-However, if after the completion of the clerkship, the graduate accepts employment in the public interest sector, he or she is encouraged to apply for LRAP.
+However, if after the completion of the clerkship, the graduate accepts employment in the public interest sector, the graduate is encouraged to apply for our LRAP.